 Since 2007, at the Government quarry.
 Automated process of handling recycled goods has meant a decrease in some bulky items being sent to the Airport Dump.
 The team at the facility have been able to expand from just recycling tin, aluminium and glass to recycling bulky waste including e-waste, air conditioners and car batteries.
 They used to have to handle the bags and separate everything by hand.
 Now that is all done by machine.
 Because the system is so automated it has opened up a suite of products that we can deal with.
 It used to take a week to sort out a week’s worth of recycling.
 Now the team package up batteries and ship them out in special boxes lined with thick bags and padded out with filler to absorb any spills.
 Over the last year the facility has sent off 24 containers of batteries.
 Air conditioners are also packaged up and sent out in tact.
 There is also a collection three times a year of e-waste, which has proved increasingly popular with businesses.
 The most recent drive saw people dropping off everything from computers to hair dryers and battery operated toys.
 The collected e-waste is sent to a facility in Philadelphia that is fully EPA (US Environmental Protection Agency) certified.
 The company also maintains a good record of properly disposing equipment that may contain sensitive information such as that stored on a hard drive.

 There is no limit on how many an individual or family can buy.
 From 2003, there was a ban on any more 2-stroke vehicles.
 There is also a limit on the number of decibels a vehicle should have.
-But it is far too late.
+But this is ignored by many.
 Bermuda now has more noise on its roads than New York or Beltway traffic in Washington DC.
 The noise in Bermuda roads is mostly from illegally souped -up and speeding mopeds and motor cycles.
-It is dreadful and frightening to locals and visitors and getting worse, not better.

 Bermuda's natural history and importance of proper waste management techniques to continue environmentally clean natural resources are now included as subjects taught in local schools.
 But they are not effective, with the huge litter problem Bermuda now has.